Healthspan, Life Extension and Longevity Company Investment Opportunities

 - Amarin (NASDAQ:AMRN)

 - Provide Vascepa (icosapent ethyl), the active ingredient in fish oil.
+They have no other products.

 - Clinically proven to reduce triglycerides and cardiovascular risks such as heart attacks and strokes.